B0-B/indie.go/README.md

 <br>

 # Upcoming
-* New formats like jpg and gif
+* New format encoders for jpg and gif compatibility